Laboratory 1: Digital Input/Output (GPIO)

 The development of modular C programs towards producing a function system, and

-The working of the TI Robotics System Learning Kit (TI-RSLK).
+The functionality of the RPI Robotics System Learning Kit (RPI-RSLK).

 Preparation

 Students should complete Activities 1-5 prior to starting this laboratory.
-A good understanding of the tasks in Activity 5 will be very helpful for this laboratory.
+A good understanding of the tasks in Activity 5 is essential for this laboratory.

 Hardware and Tools